-The 2015 Dodge Challenger finally gets the interior upgrade it has needed for years.
-The all-new dash incorporates the same 8.4-inch screen that we've enjoyed in the Dodge Charger and other Dodge and Chrysler vehicles.
-The retro-style gauges look fantastic, and there's another sharp-display TFT screen nestled between the two.
-Luckily, all the good stuff is still there, too.
-There's plenty of room in front for two, and the rear seat can accommodate three passengers, the only muscle car capable of making that claim.
-The trunk is surprisingly large and useful, despite a pretty high liftover.
+Inside, the new Dodge Challenger is pleasant, comfortable and functional.
+In the center of the instrument panel is the touch screen that we've liked in other Dodge and Chrysler vehicles.
+The retro-style gauges for tach and speedometer look fantastic, and there's a sharp-display TFT screen nestled between the two.
+There's plenty of room in front for driver and front-seat passenger, and the rear seat can accommodate three people (although they might be snug), making the Challenger the only muscle car deserving of that claim.
+Even the trunk is surprisingly large and useful, despite a pretty high liftover.

 Under the Hood

-Counting the SRT models, there are four different powertrain options for the 2015 Dodge Challenger.
-Standard on SXT models is the 3.6-liter V6, making 305 horsepower.
+Standard on 2016 Challenger SXT models is the 3.6-liter V6, making 305 horsepower.
 Next up is the 5.7-liter Hemi in R/T models, which makes 375 horsepower with a 6-speed manual transmission or 372 with the 8-speed automatic.
 The 392 Hemi Scat Pack and Challenger SRT 392 share the same 485-horsepower 6.4-liter V8.
-Then there's the SRT Hellcat, with its supercharged 6.2-liter V8 putting out 707 horsepower, the first factory-supercharged Hemi that has ever come out of Dodge.
-Available with all V8 engines is a 6-speed manual gearbox, and it's a lot of fun to be sure, but the new 8-speed automatic is a quick-shifting delight that doesn't shortchange drivers on performance.
+Then there's the SRT Hellcat, with its supercharged 6.2-liter Hemi V8 putting out 707 horsepower; if you want horsepower bragging rights in any crowd, and particularly under $100 grand, nothing beats the Hellcat.
+Available with all V8 engines is a 6-speed manual gearbox, which will be a favorite with 3-pedal drivers, but the 8-speed automatic is a quick-shifting delight that doesn't shortchange on performance.

 305 horsepower @ 6,350 rpm